eugenkiss/static-mobx-routing/README.md

 updated because the `popstate` event is not fired.
 Instead, it seems the browser completely reloads the page.
 I tried very hard to find a solution but I don't know what to do about it.

+In general, the fact that you cannot ask the browser for the current history index is irritatingly limiting.
+See also [this video](https://youtu.be/Mf0Fy8iHp8k?t=6m26s) by React Router's creators mentioning the problem.
+For this reason, UI states for a history entry are saved per URL.
+The implication is that if you have two entries in the history with the same URL they will share the same UI states.
+I think this is a fair compromise in practice.
+Still, the implementation is not pretty mainly because there is no hook to get the URL before it is changed.

 Misc